 - Post from HMRC: HMRC has reminded charities that there are some documents that they are required by law to send to the taxpayer in hard copy.
 As HMRC are currently unable to provide e-mail alerts when such post is sent, it may be necessary for employees to go to the office to handle correspondence from HMRC.

-- Gift Aid payments by HMRC being made as usual: CTG was aware of some speculation about Gift Aid payments by HMRC with some reports of slow payments, while others had heard they were speeding up!
+- Gift Aid payments by HMRC: CTG was aware of some speculation about Gift Aid payments by HMRC with some reports of slow payments, while others had heard they were speeding up!
 We contacted the Charities Operational Team at Bootle and they told us “We have had a few IT issues due to remote working which are now resolved .
 There should be no delays in any payments going out and we are trying our best to get the payments out quicker”.

 - Protecting against fraud and scams: The Government is aware of emails claiming to be from HMRC offering tax rebates as a result of #coronavirus If you receive an email, text or call claiming to be from HMRC that asks you to click on a link or to give information such as your name, credit card or bank details, it’s a scam – see here for more information (it is not a scam, we promise!).
 The National Cyber Security Centre has also published guidance for organisations facing an increase in home working, and advice on spotting coronavirus (COVID-19) scam emails.

 - Companies House filings: All companies must send their accounts, reports and confirmation statements to Companies House every year.
 If a company’s accounts are filed late, the law imposes an automatic penalty.
 If, immediately before the filing deadline, it becomes apparent that accounts will not be filed on time due to your company being affected by Coronavirus (COVID-19), you may make an application to extend the period allowed for filing.